This series must be read in order. Begin with HELL 1 here.

 The government and the church.

-With the concept of Hell flourishing within the two great superpowers of the world at the time, and also subsequently spreading into Protestantism much later, it is no wonder that Hell quickly became the pervasive belief in Christianity throughout the world.
+With the concept of hell flourishing within those two great superpowers of the world at the time, and also subsequently spreading into Protestantism much later, it is no wonder that hell quickly became the pervasive belief in Christianity throughout the world.

-Understanding this context begins to help us see how biblical translations can be significantly influenced by what people already believe at the time they are translated.
+Understanding this context helps us see how biblical translations can be significantly influenced by what people already believe at the time they are translated.

-And since the belief of a retributive god that punishes people for eternity in Hell was the predominant theology in Christendom, then that would be the obvious lens one would use to translate the Bible.
+And since the belief of a retributive god that punishes people for eternity in hell was the predominant theology in Christendom from the 5th Century, then that would be the obvious lens one would use to translate the Bible.

 Enter King James.